-The Board has deliberated and reviewed this Statement on Corporate Governance.
-The Board considers that the Statement on Corporate Governance provides the necessary information to enable shareholders to evaluate how the MCCG 2012 has been applied.
+The Board has deliberated and reviewed this CG Statement.
+The Board considers that the CG Statement provides the necessary information to enable shareholders to evaluate how the MCCG 2017 has been applied.

-This Statement was approved by the Board of Directors on 19 March 2018.
+This statement was approved by the Board of Directors on 11 March 2019.